which earn me advertising fees or commissions.

 To calculate “cereal box” calories, take the Kj figure from the SRM PC7 or PC8 and multiply by 0.956, e.g. 1000 Kj = 956 calories.
 Or just ignore the small difference and don’t multiply at all, since additional post-ride energy is consumed by the body for repair and recovery.

 To calculate calories burned, convert kilojoules to calories, then divide by the assumed physiological effciency factor.
-I use 25% for myself, which is very high (for a highly trained athlete), with the limit around 26%.
+I use 25% for myself, which is very high (for a highly trained athlete), with the limit around 26% (after some years of intensive training which has raised my aerobic capability to very high levels, I now assume 26%).

 Calories burned = (kilojoules at crank as per SRM) * 0.239006 / (efficiency factor) = depends on physiological efficiency e.g.: